Thin Places Tour Frequently Asked Questions

 What does Double Occupancy Mean?

-Double occupancy means the cost based on two being in a room.
-It’s have the cost of a double room.
+Double occupancy means the cost is based on two people sharing a room.
+It’s half the cost of a double room.
 So, if the tour cost is $2099 and you are traveling with a spouse or partner, each of you pays $2099 and you stay together in one room.
 If you are traveling along and staying in a single room there is a single supplement charged.
-This runs about $450.
-Single supplements are limited to about 5-6 per tour depending on the number in the tour, so book early if you plan on traveling solo.
-We will try to pair singles if they’re interested in sharing a room.
-Just let us know.
+This runs about $500.
+Single rooms are limited due to how hotels in Europe charge for occupancy.
+They typically limit the number of single rooms available, so book early if you plan on traveling solo.
+We will try to pair singles if each interested in sharing a room to keep the cost lower.

 What is the primary mode of land transportation?

-The tour will move through the itinerary transporting guests on a motorcoach… medium sized, as the trip is limited to 30 guests.
-They are roomy and deluxe as far as coaches go.
-All land transportation is included to the sites listed on the tour itinerary is included.
-Since we focus our tours on one region, our goal is to see many sites and travel as little as possible on the bus, so our times on the bus are rarely longer than one hour to an hour and a half.
+The tour will move through the itinerary transporting guests on a motorcoach.
+The size of the coach will be determined by the number of guests on the trip – which is limited to 25.
+The coaches are roomy and deluxe as far as coaches go.
+All land transportation is included to the sites listed on the tour itinerary.
+Since we focus our tours on one region, our goal is to see many sites and travel less on the bus, so our times on the bus are rarely longer than one hour to an hour and a half at a stretch.
 Our goal is to have our guests “in” the Irish landscape for as much time as possible.

 How long are guests on the bus?

 Unlike most Ireland tours, we do not try to cover the whole country in 10 days having our guests spend 2 to 3 hours between destinations.
 We gear our tours for lots of sites in a regional locality.
 Most bus rides to and from sites are under an hour.
 Our goal is short bus trips and lots of sites.
-There are the occasional two hour rides when we’re traveling to a new city, but that might be once or twice per tour.
-Our coaches are roomy and comfortable.
+There are the occasional longer rides when we’re traveling to a new city, but that is typically once or twice per tour.
+Our coach partner provides roomy, comfy coaches.

 What is the weather like in Ireland?